Uber gives drivers sick pay and benefits

 Uber gives drivers sick pay and parental leave

-Ride hailing firm Uber will give its European drivers access to medical cover and compensation for work-related injuries.
+Ride-hailing firm Uber will give its European drivers access to medical cover and compensation for work-related injuries.

 The new protections include sick pay, parental leave and bereavement payments.